MarcelWalk/HugoBlog/content/posts/first-entry.md

 This is the first post of hopefully many, I'm writing this blog for many reasons.
-The most important is to practice my writing and communication skills, as I'm not really feeling that comfortable in writing and commucating.
+The most important is to practice my writing and communication skills, as I'm not really feeling that comfortable in writing and communicating.

 Another reason is to share my knowlege, experiences and findings with you, maybe I'll finish something for once, and honestly because I like to try new things!